Bawoup/orange3-textable-prototypes/doc/widgets/parathon.rst

     An error prevented the widget from connecting to another widget.

 *"ERROR: language file could not be found.
 Analysing with neutral dictionary.*
-    An error has prevented the widget to access the language of the input text.
+    An error prevented the widget from working because a dictionary name does not exist or is not found in the correct location, respectively the langage one.
 The neutral dictionary is chosen automatically.

 *ERROR: mode dictionary could not be found.
 Analysing with neutral dictionary.*
-    An error has prevented the widget to work because no dictionary has been selected, so the neutral dictionary is used.
+    An error prevented the widget from working because a dictionary name does not exist or is not found in the correct location, respectively the mode one.
+The neutral dictionary is chosen automatically.

+The last two errors are not really used but are extended errors that can be used in future modifications using Sorcha Walsh's code.